Revised webCAPE Testing Guidelines.

 Students in these categories are required to take the webCAPE Placement Exam

-- Have taken a Spanish or French course in grade school or high school
+- Have taken one or more courses in the language of study in grade school or high school

 Students in these categories will not be